simabean/simabean.github.io/README.md

 ### Simabean's Github Pages

 This page is under construction.
+More to come soon.

  * [Quintaquor Name Generator](names.html)